Zeioth/zeioth-keyboard-firmware/README.md

 # Zeioth Keyboard Firmware
-All my keyboard firmwares in one repo, so you can find the easily.
+All my keyboard firmwares in one repo, so you can find them easily.

 ## Wireless keyboards (ZMK)